-Lightweight Headphones: These portable and (usually) reasonably priced headphones use larger drivers than earbuds and canalphones, and their similarly larger earpieces rest against the outside of the ears instead of sitting inside.
-Some lightweight headphones have a thin headband that goes over or behind the head.
-Others use a small clip on each earpiece that slips over the ear—these earclip-style models are often good for exercising.
-Some lightweight headphones fold up for easier traveling.
+Lightweight Headphones: These portable and (usually) reasonably priced headphones use substantially larger drivers than earbuds and canalphones, and their similarly larger earpieces rest against the outside of the ears instead of sitting inside.
+Some lightweight headphones have a thin headband that goes over or behind the head; others use a small clip on each earpiece that slips over the ear for a more-secure fit—these earclip models are often good for use when exercising.
+Some lightweight headphones fold up for easier packing.
 Although many lightweight headphones produce mediocre sound, there are a number of standouts.
 Recommendations:

 - Koss KSC75 (earclips; $20)

 - Koss KSC35 (earclips; $45)